BrennerT/presentationTDD/markdown/adhoc.md

 - Simulieren das Verhalten von realen Objekten
 - Interface ist identisch mit dem des simulierten Objekts
 Beispiel:
-- a fake cook - a someone pretending to be a cook by using frozen dinners and a microwave,
 - a stub cook - a hot dog vendor that always gives you hot dogs no matter what you order, or

+--

+## Mocks

+**Mock**: simuliert das Verhalten eines realen Objektes in einem vorgegebenen Weg</br>

+note:
 - a mock cook - an undercover cop following a script pretending to be a cook in a sting operation.

+--

+## Fakes

+**Fake**: Besitzt eine funktionierende Implementation

+note:
+- a fake cook - a someone pretending to be a cook by using frozen dinners and a microwave,

 ---